9-year-old with cancer wants cards for his last Christmas

 Jacob Thompson

-C/O Maine Medical Center
+c/o Maine Medical Center

 22 Bramhall Street